bethharvey/cintel-02-app/SHINY.md

 python --version
 ```

-If that does not work, try `python3 --version` or `py --version`.
-Use the command that works instead of `python` in the following instructions.

 🚀 Rocket Tip: Modify this README.md file to reflect the commands that work on your machine.

 ### 1A Install and Upgrade Python Tools Globally